 docker-compose up

-The configuration is managed via simple .yaml files which are storing the credentials for the external services and the custom commands etc.
+The configuration is managed via simple .yaml files which store the credentials for external services and custom commands, etc.

 The easiest way is to just have one config.yaml